sholafalana/JounalApp/README.md

 # JounalApp
 Alc 3.0 challenge

-The app uses the Architecture Components.
-I have used the following components for development:
+The application uses the Architecture Components.
+I have used the following components for application development:

     FireStore - For offline data persistence and real time updates ViewModel - Manage your UI's data in a lifecycle-aware fashion